 The Connect America Fund (CAF) – a centerpiece of the Federal Communications Commission (FCC) Universal Service Fund (USF) High Cost program – ensures that rural communities have access to reliable high-speed Internet service at rates reasonably comparable to those in urban areas.

-The program consists of a nearly a dozen modernized funds that use cost models and competitive bidding to give carriers set monthly payments to deploy and maintain robust communications networks – which provide voice connections and broadband at required speeds – in unserved and underserved areas over a defined timeline, with interim and final deployment milestone deadlines.
+The program consists of a nearly a dozen modernized funds that use cost models and competitive bidding to allocate set monthly payments to carriers to deploy robust communications networks – which provide voice connections and broadband at required speeds – in unserved and underserved areas.
+Carriers must complete deployment over a defined timeline, with separate interim and final deployment milestone deadlines for each fund.
 Carriers participating in modernized funds that subsidize fixed broadband must connect a specific number of locations in eligible areas over the fund’s deployment timeline, and must report their progress in meeting these deployment obligations to USAC.

 The Connect America Fund Broadband Map (CAF Map) provides a granular, location-level view of the impact of the Connect America Fund on broadband expansion in rural America.
 The map displays the geographic areas that are eligible for CAF support, as well as the specific fixed locations where participating carriers report offering mass-market, high speed Internet service funded by the program.
 The dataset reflected in the CAF Map includes address, latitude and longitude coordinates, carrier name, deployment year and minimum speeds offered for every location where CAF-supported service is available.